lazyweirdo/osm-ipfs-proxy/README.md

 Source code is for illustration pourposes, by the moment, downloads will be soon fully functional.

-It should run in a http server environment, along with a ipfs node … every request, it would add files (if needed) to ipfs and responds with a http redirection to a randomly chosen gateway … (the list is short and static, by the moment) and i think it would be nice to, also, communicate with the ipfs network through js-ipfs by creating an instance in the browser, then we could do things like /ipns/Qmblabla/X/Y/Z to access updated data, where Qmblabla would be managed by developers (their own)
+It should run in a http server environment, along with a ipfs node … every request, it would add files (if needed) to ipfs and responds with a http redirection to a randomly chosen gateway … (the list is short and static, by the moment) and i think it would be nice to, also, communicate with the ipfs network through js-ipfs by creating an instance in the browser, then we could do things like /ipns/Qmblabla/X/Y/Z to access updated data, where Qmblabla would be managed by developers (their own, yet the files would be the same :)

 Try a live demo here: http://pulsartronic.duckdns.org/